 If you want to use chamomile for its skin-soothing properties, there’s no better approach than topical application.
 This gets the powerful compounds in chamomile directly to your skin.

 And if you are looking for skincare that is focused specifically on anti-aging effects, the Age-Defying Dream Cream from Purity Woods has exactly what you’re searching for.
-It contains pure, 100% organic German chamomile extract to soothe and nourish dry-looking skin and protect from premature aging.
+It contains pure, 100% organic German chamomile extract to soothe and nourish dry-looking skin and help protect against visible signs of premature aging.

-The Dream Cream also combines 20+ other botanicals with the chamomile extract to nourish your skin and quickly erase signs of aging like wrinkles, dark spots, sagging skin, and loss of elasticity.
-They have all gone through the rigorous process of being verified as USDA Certified Organic, which means zero chemicals or GMOs.
+The Dream Cream also combines 20+ other botanicals with the chamomile extract to nourish your skin and help erase the appearance of wrinkles, dark spots, and loose-looking skin.
+They have all gone through the rigorous process of being verified as USDA Certified Organic, which means no worries about toxins or GMOs.